phalcon-orphanage/docs/en/loader.md

 <a name='registering-directories'></a>
 ## Registering Directories
 The third option is to register directories, in which classes could be found.
 This option is not recommended in terms of performance, since Phalcon will need to perform a significant number of file stats on each folder, looking for the file with the same name as the class.
 It's important to register the directories in relevance order.
-Remember always add a trailing slash at the end of the paths.

 ```php
 <?php